vinli/docs/web/distance-services/distance-api.rst

       "confidenceMin": 38270282.779,
       "confidenceMax": 128122251.041,
       "value": 83196266.91,
-      "confidence": 0.46,
-      "source": "trips",
       "lastOdometerDate": "2016-02-24T20:59:53.633Z"
     },
-    {
-      "confidenceMin": 83195691.2,
-      "confidenceMax": 83197691.2,
-      "value": 83196691.2,
-      "confidence": 1,
-      "source": "dtc",
-      "lastOdometerDate": "2016-02-24T20:59:53.633Z"
-    }
   ]
  }

 Details for Distances
 *********************
- * *confidenceMin* - the minimum range odometer value based on the confidence rating
+ * *confidenceMin* - the minimum range value for the predicted odometer reading
- * *confidenceMax* - the maximum range odometer value based on the confidence rating
+ * *confidenceMax* - the maximum range value for the predicted odometer reading
  * *value* - the best guess odometer value
- * *confidence* - 0-1 rating that indicates the likelihood of accuracy for the distance reading (0 being least accurate and 1 being most accurate)
- * *source* - the source by which the distance was derived
  * *lastOdometerDate* - the date/time of the most recent odometer record

-Sources
-*******
-Odometers can be obtained via 1 of 2 sources.
- * *dtc* - vehicles compile the milage driven since the dtc codes were last cleared.
-This is a highly accurate milage reading.
- * *trips* - odometers sourced from trips summarize trip distances recorded by Vinli.
-This is a less accurate measure.

 Create an Odometer Report
 ``````````````````````````